 François previously worked as a Technical Adviser in the NICE scientific advice team, where he was particularly involved in NICE, MHRA and EMA parallel advice, SEED and EUNetHTA projects, advising manufacturers on their clinical development plans, particularly pivotal phase 3 studies.
 He also developed the scientific advice database.

 Prior to his time at NICE, François worked for the European Medicines Agency for 15 years; his activities covered both pre-registration and post-authorisation procedures, EU legislation and guidelines, and the implementation of the European pharmacovigilance database (EudraVigilance).
 François started his career as a hospital pharmacist and joined the French Medicines Agency in 1996.
 He has conducted and published studies in experimental pharmacology, pharmacovigilance, safety signal detection and data mining.
 He is a reviewer for international pharmacovigilance and pharmacoepidemiology scientific journals.

 François holds a doctorate in pharmacy, an MSc in molecular pharmacochemistry and a post-graduation diploma in hospital pharmacy and public health (Université René Descartes, Paris).
 Francois also holds an MSc in applied statistics (University of London).

 Previously, Deborah worked in various NHS public health roles, leading on a number of public health research, audit and service development projects.
-Deborah has a degree in Psychology, a post-graduate diploma in Psychological Research Methods and holds a post graduate certificate in Public Health.
+She has an honours degree in psychology, a post-graduate diploma in psychological research methods and holds a post graduate certificate in public health.

 Philippa is responsible for planning and coordinating the delivery of our project services and plays a key role in liaising with external clients and stakeholders.